Nic-vwalt/raha-coding-challenge/README.md

 ## Edit

-Please see the added StackSliceReconstructItinerary function in the 'itenerary_handler.go' that improves speed and memory efficiency, but might not scale as well.
+Please see the added StackSliceReconstructItinerary function in the 'itenerary_service.go' that improves speed and memory efficiency, but might not scale as well.